ipwnosx/Proxy-panel-backend-pro/README.md

 # Proxy-panel-backend-pro
-A custom proxy front/backend in PHP
+A custom proxy panel manager for distribution (front/backend) in PHP